 Institutions that foreclosed on 100 or fewer owner-occupied homes in the preceding annual reporting period, as established by their primary regulator, are exempt from the requirements under the Homeowner's Bill of Rights.

-After the homeowner requests a loan modification or other loss mitigation option, the loan servicer must:
+After the borrower requests a loan modification or other loss mitigation option, the loan servicer must:

-Once the homeowner submits a complete loss mitigation application, the foreclosure is stalled while the loan servicer reviews the application and makes a decision.
-Even if the lender denies the loss mitigation, it still can’t foreclose until any applicable appeals period has expired.
+Once the borrower submits a complete loss mitigation application, the foreclosure is stalled while the loan servicer reviews the application and makes a decision.
+Even if the lender denies the loss mitigation, the servicer still can't foreclose until:

-If the servicer receives a borrower’s loss mitigation application before midnight on the seventh business day before the foreclosure sale, the foreclosure stops while the servicer evaluates the application.
-This provision is stricter than federal regulations, which will require the homeowner to submit the application 37 days prior to the sale.
+If the servicer receives a borrower's loss mitigation application before midnight on the seventh business day before the foreclosure sale date, the foreclosure stops while the servicer evaluates the application.
+This provision is stricter than federal regulations, which will require the borrower to submit the application more than 37 days before the sale.

-The protections afforded to homeowners by the Minnesota Homeowner Bill of Rights generally apply to first mortgage loans for properties that are:
+The protections afforded to borrowers by the Minnesota Homeowner Bill of Rights generally apply to first mortgage loans for properties that are:

-Smaller servicers are exempt from the law, but they can’t pursue a foreclosure if a homeowner is in compliance with the terms of a loan modification or other loss mitigation agreement.
+Smaller servicers are exempt from the law, but they can't pursue a foreclosure if a borrower is in compliance with the terms of a loan modification or other loss mitigation agreement.

-If you live in Colorado, Minnesota, or Nevada and believe that your lender or servicer has violated any of the laws mentioned in this article, consider talking to a foreclosure attorney to find out what to do in your particular circumstances.
+If you live in Colorado, Minnesota, or Nevada and believe that your lender or servicer has violated any of the laws mentioned in this article, consider talking to a foreclosure attorney in your state to find out what to do in your particular circumstances.